-This statistical evaluation of the assessment monitoring results was based on the first four sampling events for the Appendix IV assessment monitoring parameters, including complete sampling events in May, August, and October 2018, and a resampling event for selected wells in March 2019.
+The initial statistical evaluation of the assessment monitoring results was based on the first four sampling events for the Appendix IV assessment monitoring parameters, including sampling events in May, August, and October 2018, and a resampling event for selected parameters at selected wells in March 2019.
 The complete results for these sampling events are summarized in Table 3.
 Some additional compliance monitoring wells had individual results exceeding the GPSs for these parameters, but the exceedances were not determined to be at statistically significant levels.
 The evaluation of statistically significant levels exceeding the GPSs was summarized in an Alternative Source Demonstration (ASD) completed in April 2019.
-This ASD identified a reduced list of well-parameters exceeding the GPS and recommended that IPL initiate the ACM.
+The ASD identified a reduced list of wells with parameters exceeding the GPS and recommended that IPL initiate the ACM.

-In the subsequent April 2019 sampling event, statistically significant levels exceeding the GPSs were identified for the following wells and parameters:
+Based on the results of sampling conducted through the April 2019 sampling event, statistically significant levels exceeding the GPSs have been identified for the following wells and parameters:

-Assessment Monitoring Appendix IV Parameters Location of GPS Exceedance(s) Historic Range of Detections at Wells Exceeding GPS Groundwater Protection Standards (GPS) Lithium (μg/L) MW-302, MW-303, MW-307, MW-308 34.3 - 82.4 40 Molybdenum (μg/L) MW-302, MW-307, MW-308 47.4 - 159 100 μg/L = micrograms per liter
+Assessment Monitoring Appendix IV Parameters Location of GPS Exceedance(s) Historic Range of Detections at Wells Exceeding GPS Groundwater Protection Standards (GPS)

+Arsenic (μg/L) MW-303 and MW-304 11-44.5 10

+Molybdenum (μg/L) MW-306 200-271 100